Yintai-Ding/SDIC-Project-YintaiDing/README.md

 ----------

 This repository is used as a backup on Github for [Yintai Ding](https://github.com/Yintai-Ding/SDIC-Project-YintaiDing)'s postgraduate individual project.
-The full name of the project is **'Partial Ionisation Cross Sections MSc Project'** and the belongs to **Unversity College London, MSc Scientific and Data Intensive Computing**.
+The full name of the project is **'Partial Ionization Cross Sections MSc Project'** and the belongs to **Unversity College London, MSc Scientific and Data Intensive Computing**.
 This project is supervised by Prof. Jonathan Tennyson and Dr. Bridgette Copper.

 This project has two main components.
 The first is obtain mass spectrum data from the [NIST chemical web book](https://webbook.nist.gov/chemistry/) and the second part is to design a user friendly graphical interface to interact with the database.
 The first part is completed by Lifeng Luo and the second is maintained by Yintai Ding.